oracle/terraform-provider-oci/website/docs/r/functions_application.html.markdown

 * `display_name` - The display name of the application.
 The display name is unique within the compartment containing the application.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the application.
+* `network_security_group_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm)s of the Network Security Groups to add the application to.
 * `state` - The current state of the application.
 * `subnet_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm)s of the subnets in which to run functions in the application.
 * `syslog_url` - A syslog URL to which to send all function logs.
 Supports tcp, udp, and tcp+tls.
 The syslog URL must be reachable from all of the subnets configured for the application.
 Note: If you enable the Oracle Cloud Infrastructure Logging service for this application, the syslogUrl value is ignored.
 Function logs are sent to the Oracle Cloud Infrastructure Logging service, and not to the syslog URL.
 Example: `tcp://logserver.myserver:1234`